-Note: Research conducted in connection with a master’s thesis, doctoral dissertation, or other research requirements of the University meets the definition of research.
+Note: Research conducted in connection with a master’s thesis or doctoral dissertation meets the definition of research.

 Human subject is defined as:

 1) data through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or

 Private information includes information about behavior that occurs in a context in which the individual can reasonably expect that no observation or recording is taking place, and information, which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (e.g., a medical record).